Bu Xin

-Bu Xin (卜鑫; born 17 May 1987) is a Chinese football player who currently plays for China League One side Shanghai Jiading Huilong.
+Bu Xin (卜鑫; born 17 May 1987) is a Chinese football player who plays as Midfielder.

 Club career

 In 2006, Bu Xin started his professional footballer career with Liaoning Whowin in the Chinese Super League.
 In 2007, he moved to S. League side Liaoning Guangyuan on a one-year loan deal.
 He would eventually make his league debut for Liaoning on 10 May 2008 in a game against Beijing Guoan, coming on as a substitute for Yu Hanchao in the 60th minute in a 2-0 defeat.
 In 2010, he moved to China League Two side Liaoning Tiger on another one-year loan deal.

 In 2011, he was loaned to China League Two side Harbin Yiteng until 31 December.
 In the 2011 China League Two campaign he would be part of the team that won the division and promotion into the second tier.
 After his successful loan with the club in March 2012, Bu transferred to China League One side Harbin Yiteng.
 He would go on to be a member of the squad as they moved up divisions and gained promotion to the Chinese Super League.

 On 20 December 2015, Bu transferred to fellow China League One side Beijing Enterprises Group.
 On 13 February 2019, Bu transferred to China League One club Guangdong South China Tiger.